All Episodes

 Now, in Trump's case, it's not the original.

-Well, maybe it is.
+Maybe it is.

-Because he's been, as I told you for the longest time here, Trump's constituency is not just members of the Republican base, it's not just conservatives, it's from all over the place.
+Because he's been, as I told you for the longest time here, Trump's constituency is not just members of the Republican base.

-A lot of independents, a lot of moderates, a lot of old what they call Reagan Democrats, make up the Trump coalition.
+A lot of independents, a lot of moderates, a lot of old what they call Reagan Democrats make up the Trump coalition.

-But this internal Bush poll, I'm sure Trump has access, makes it look like that he's not going to have the slam dunk South Carolina victory.
+But this internal bush poll, I'm sure Trump has access, makes it look like that he's not going to have the slam dunk South Carolina victory.

-Crew is creeping up, so hence the attacks on Cruz, and for good measure he throws in similar attacks on Rubio.
+Crew is creeping up, so hence the attacks on Cruz.

-If he wins big in South Carolina with a broad-based coalition, uh then he pretty much thinks that he may be able to hammer the final nail in the coffin.
+If he wins big in South Carolina with a broad-based coalition, then he pretty much thinks that he may be able to hammer the final nail in the coffin.

 Or it could be that he has to do this in order to win, and the win might not be that big.

-Cruz is gaining, Cruz is outperforming in every primary election, he's outperforming where he stands in the polls.
+He's outperforming where he stands in the polls.

 Her name is Sally Perdue, her name now Sally Miller.